huttotw/homebridge-kia-connect/README.md

 ### Known Issues
 When flipping a switch in HomeKit, it could be several seconds before the desired state is achieved.
 This is due to the aysnc nature and overall speed of KIA's APIs.
 Typically, a remote command takes around 6 seconds to send, then around 10-15 seconds to be applied to the car.

+The door contact sensors all have the same name.
+Unfortunately this is a limitation of a HomeKit.
+To overcome this, I would need to refactor the code to create a new Accessory per sensor.

 ## Installation instructions
 You will need the following items: